 We provide a role-based administration system for user accounts.
-There are 2 roles: read-only user and admin; each with different permissions.
-More details on read-only user and admin accounts.
+There are 4 roles: owners, admins, organization view-only users and dashboard view-only users; each with different permissions.
+More details on the different type of users.

 Dashboard URL Security

 Dashboard URLs are generated using a cryptic hash and are impossible to guess.
-Thus, access to even publicly shared dashboards is virtually impossible without explicit access to the Sharing URL.
+Thus, access to even publicly shared dashboards is virtually impossible without explicit access to the dashboard link.

-Dashboards can be kept private and shared with only a specific set of people using the read-only user and admin accounts feature.
+Dashboards can be kept private and shared with only a specific set of people using the Share feature.

 Restrict Dashboard access by IP

-Access to dashboards can be restricted to specific networks and devices.
-Details on using this feature can be found here.
+Access to dashboards can be restricted to specific networks and devices using the Allowed device IP addresses feature.